EdApp by SafetyCulture

 Before being permitted to do work involving the use of PPE, employees must have a basic understanding of these subjects.
 An employee has to be retrained when there are changes to the workplace or equipment, a lack of knowledge or skills, or both.

-Similar to PPE, you must give your staff effective and clear OSHA compliance training if they’re required to use respirators.
-Workers need to understand the need for respirators and how wrong usage might damage the equipment.
+Similar to PPE, you must give your staff effective and clear OSHA compliance training for respirators.
+Workers must understand the need for respirators and how wrong usage might damage the equipment.
 They should be taught about the respirator's capabilities and limits, as well as how to use it in an emergency and how to put it on and take it off.

 Retraining should follow when modifications are made to the workplace or respirator, when knowledge gaps are discovered among employees, or when circumstances necessitate it.

 Bloodborne pathogen regulation is under the toxic and hazardous substances category because it protects workers from exposure to bloodborne pathogens.
-Bloodborne pathogens are viruses, bacteria, or parasites that can be transmitted through blood or other bodily fluids.
-Exposure to bloodborne pathogens can lead to serious health problems, including HIV, hepatitis B, and hepatitis C.
+Bloodborne pathogens are viruses, bacteria, or parasites transmitted through blood or other bodily fluids.
+Exposure can lead to serious health problems, including HIV, hepatitis B, and hepatitis C.

 OSHA fire protection and fire brigade requirements are important because they help to prevent fires and protect workers in the event of a fire.
 These requirements cover a wide range of topics, including fire prevention planning, fire detection and alarm systems, fire suppression systems, and fire brigade training.